What Do Pumpkins Look Like When Growing

 Selecting the Right Variety

 Choosing the right pumpkin variety is the first step to success.
-Consider your growing conditions, space limitations, and desired use for the pumpkins.
+That said, consider your growing conditions, space limitations, and desired use for the pumpkins.
 If you have limited space, choose a compact variety.
 If you're planning to carve jack-o'-lanterns, select a variety with a smooth, round shape.

 Preparing the Soil